How to Short Bitcoin – A Complete Guide

 A CFD is a derivative.
 This is a frightening word for newcomers, but it simply means that the value of the instrument is determined by the value of something else.
 In this case, the value of the CFD is determined by the change in the price of Bitcoin.
 Investors buying a CFD do not actually own Bitcoin.
 They only own the change in the price of Bitcoin.

 Just like the terms of shorting, the terms of a CFD vary by broker.
 Again, investors need to do some homework and find a broker that meets their needs.
 This includes the financial requirements for trading.
-Among these brokers, you can find Plus 500, AvaTrade and FXTM.
+Among these brokers, you can find Plus 500 *(72% of retail CFD accounts lose money), AvaTrade and FXTM.
 Investors who meet the definition of an accredited investor have access to investment products and strategies that are not available to the general public under US securities law.

 Furthermore, there are various brokers that provide CFD’s which allow you to short other cryptocurrencies.
 See the list below: